Borrell: EU should shame Russia with 'Navalny Act'

 Navalny selfie

-For his part, Navalny, who is recovering in a German clinic, posted a photo of himself on Instagram on Tuesday and has vowed to return to Russia to resume his activism.
+For his part, Navalny, who is recovering in a German clinic, posted a photo of himself and his family on Instagram on Tuesday and has vowed to return to Russia to resume activism.

 The EU has urged Russia to let international monitors conduct an investigation into what happened.

-But Russia has rejected the proposal.
+But Russia has rejected the initiative.

-And its EU embassy, also on Tuesday, sent an email to journalists casting doubt on the accusations, while giving credence to conspiracy theories that Germany had poisoned Navalny in a false-flag operation.
+And its EU embassy, also on Tuesday, sent an email to journalists in Brussels casting doubt on the accusations, while giving credence to conspiracy theories that Germany poisoned Navalny in a false-flag operation.